bytefish/bytefish.de/blog/local_binary_patterns.md

 # Local Binary Patterns #

-My website recently saw a lot of hits for a [tiny wiki page on Local Binary Patterns](/wiki/opencv/object_detection), so I thought it might be useful to share some code.
-I am preparing a long blog post on Local Binary Patterns (LBP), but you know it...
-80% done and 20% left to do...
-[Damn Pareto strikes again](http://en.wikipedia.org/wiki/Pareto_principle)!
-For now I'll make the long story a bit shorter.
+My website recently saw a lot of hits for a [tiny wiki page on Local Binary Patterns](/wiki/opencv/object_detection), so I thought it might be useful to share some code on generating Local Binary Patterns.

 All source code in this post is available at: